dekoza/mtgpl/DMU.rst

    Trample

    Domain — Whenever Briar Hydra deals combat damage to a player, put a X +1/+1 counters on target creature you control, where X is the number of basic land types among lands you control.

-:mtgtip:`"Baird, Gym Bro"<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/6/b/6b7acac3-cb41-46bb-ae5e-98dc60620e53.jpg?1661356569|https://scryfall.com/card/dmu/294/baird-gym-bro?utm_source=api>`
-   At the beginning of your end step, if you control a creature with power greater than its base power, create a 1/1 white Soldier creature token.

-:mtgtip:`"Garna, Aggro Champ"<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/a/7/a7ab0eb2-1c6d-4117-b620-81ba324dd4c7.jpg?1661356714|https://scryfall.com/card/dmu/299/garna-aggro-champ?utm_source=api>`
-   Whenever another creature you control dies, draw a card if it was attacking.
-Otherwise, "Garna, Aggro Champ" deals 1 damage to each opponent.

-:mtgtip:`Jodah, the Unifier<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/4/1/416429e0-4b7e-43d1-8126-16ab679b6e39.jpg?1661405888|https://scryfall.com/card/dmu/302/jodah-the-unifier?utm_source=api>`
-   Legendary creatures you control get +X/+X where X is the number of legendary creatures you control.

-   Whenever you cast a legendary spell from your hand, exile cards from the top of your library until you exile a legendary nonland card with lesser mana value.
-You may cast that card without paying its mana cost.
-Put the rest on the bottom of your library in a random order.